mbcarruthers/replicant/README.md

 The gin server comes along with a graceful shutdown.

 The cockroach docker container contains no volume for persistence and thus is completely removed when 'docker-compose down' is ran.

+App exposes 2 simple endpoints available outside the container.

+1. localhost:8000/api/echo
+    - simple echo response to to really whatever is sent in the body to the endpoint.
+If you send 'echo' it response with 'echo'.
+If you send a sonnet by shakespear, it replys it back.

+2. localhost:8000/api/data
+    - response with the single content-string of the temporary database, which is 'Decker'.

+And Will end with a graceful shutdown.